UtaAzu/kaggle-competition-template/docs/06_official_comment.md

 Archived: Official Comments & Discussion (Generic)

 This document originally collected official competition comments and public forum posts for a past competition.
-It has been archived to `examples/archive/`.
+Historical competition discussions and posts were removed from this repository to keep the template generic.

-For general guidance and community discussions, consult the `examples/archive/` directory or link to external forum archives.
+For general guidance and community discussions, consult external forum archives or add community links under `examples/` as needed.

 João Phillipe Cardenuto · Posted 13 days ago
 ·